Presidents' Salaries During and After Office

 Widows or widowers of former presidents receive $20,000 a year.

-Do Presidents Get Secret Service for Life?
+How Long Presidents Get Secret Service

 Former presidents and their spouses receive Secret Service protection for life.
 In 1994, Congress reduced it to 10 years for presidents who entered office after 1997.
 But Congress reinstated lifetime protection in 2012.
 Children of former presidents receive Secret Service protection until they are 16 years old.
 The cost of Secret Service protection is not made public.